 There is some concern about garlic and oil.
 Make sure you do your research and make a decision based on the data and what is right for you.
 In any case, keep everything well refrigerated and use quickly.

-And best of all, making the oil in the oven meant that the oven warmed the room on a cold wintery day.
+And best of all, making the oil in the oven means that the oven warms the room on a cold wintery day.

 How to Make Roasted Garlic Oil

 2 cups good olive oil